benefitcloud/ember-uploader/README.md

 ```

 #### Ajax request type
 By default request will be sent as `POST`.
-To override that, `type` when creating the object
+To override that, set `type` when creating the object

 ```js
 var uploader = Ember.Uploader.create({